tinbalon3/admin_hr/readme.md

 ## Conclusion

 By following these steps, you will have successfully set up and run both the backend and frontend parts of the Admin HR System.
-Happy coding!